The 'U' is for You Grant

 - A University and/or community partner can only be principal investigator (PI) on one CEARCH application at a time or one CEARCH awarded grant during a given grant period.

 - Prospective applicants cannot apply for more than one CEARCH grant at once for the same research activities on a given project.
 Instead, CEARCH welcomes applicants to apply for multiple grants sequentially to build upon their research agenda or project.

 - Funding cannot be used to directly support graduate student thesis research, although graduate students are often major participants in projects receiving support.

 Preparing your application

-- Before developing your proposal, we encourage you to contact us at [email protected] or 612-625-CTSI (2874) to learn if similar efforts to address the same or related topic are already underway.
+- Before developing your proposal, we encourage you to consult with the CEARCH office at [email protected] to discuss any questions about the proposal process or discover if efforts are underway to address the same or a related topic.

 - Up to $5,000 may be requested for projects up to 12 months.

 Applications are reviewed and awarded on a quarterly basis.
 To ensure yours is considered at the next quarterly review, submit your application by 11:59 pm on: